Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

    6. Navigate around by yourself
       Make sure to check:
       1. Profile summary
-      2. Application timeline
+      2. Application timeline - has detailed time information for both host and kernel
-      3. Guidance reports
+      3. Guidance reports - indicates area of improvement

-The report has the following structure:
+The application timeline has the following structure:

 * *Host*